The Ultimate New Zealand Road Trip Itinerary

 3. Crown Range Road - The road that connects Queenstown and Wanaka takes around 90 minutes to drive at an easy-going pace.
 Allow for 2 hours to take some photos and stop occasionally.
 Equally good in Summer and Winter (but with a little more caution required when it’s icy), the Queenstown-Auckland road takes you up over both towns with fantastic views on either side.

-6. Mt Cook Road.
+5. Mt Cook Road.
 The road into Mt Cook National Park is so beautiful we can’t describe it.
 So we won’t You have to see this one for yourself.
 Start at Twizel and follow the signs to Mt Cook.
-Make sure your camera’s batteries are fully charged.
+Make sure your camera and phone batteries are fully charged.

-7. Tauranga to Napier.
-One of the lesser known routes but a favourite ours.
-The Bay of Plenty and Hawke’s Bay
+6. Tauranga to Napier.
+One of the lesser known routes but a favourite of ours.
+Taking you through the Bay of Plenty to Hawke’s Bay.

 The Beautiful Milford Road